Vyral/base-template/_drafts/everyday-encinitas-encinitas-ale-house.md

 {% include youtube.html %}

+<center><em>On today’s episode of “Everyday Encinitas,” we’ll shine our business spotlight on the Encinitas Ale House (and check out their world-famous burgers).</em></center>

-Welcome back to “Everyday Encinitas\!”
+<br>Welcome back to “Everyday Encinitas!”
 Today I’m here at the Encinitas Ale House with Max Helmuth, who has been running the business for almost a decade.
 I came to learn more about what goes on behind the scenes and, of course, to get a taste of their world-famous burgers.

 **Feel free to follow along in the video above, or you can use the timestamps below to navigate our conversation:**